Joe Rogan. How Stuff Works. How I Built This.

 But years and years ago, before the surge happened, there were podcasters still delivering this kind of content.
 They were the pioneers of the audio podcast.

-While video podcasts haven’t caught on as quickly or as widely as audio recording podcasts have yet, their time is coming.
+While video podcasts haven’t caught on as quickly or as widely as recording audio podcasts have yet, their time is coming.
 For those who want to become a podcasting pioneer of this next generation of video content, now is the time to get in on the ground floor.

 Reasons Why You Should Start a Video Podcast